<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 There is always a way forward.
 Those with an empowered mindset believe there is a way that they will find it, and they will move towards what they want.
 The pessimist believes there is no way forward, and even there was, it would be too difficult.
 The belief that there is a way forward allows the optimist to continue to act, even when things are complicated, and even when there is little noticeable progress.
 It’s their optimistic outlook that will enable them to persist, to keep pushing forward, to keep trying, never giving up.

 Were the optimist to believe there was no possibility of success, they would quit.
-But the optimist doesn’t stop because doing so would go against their nature.
+But the optimist doesn’t stop because doing so would go against their nature and their optimistic goal.
 When things are dark, optimism provides a source of light.

 Failure Is Not Me

 Optimists don’t hold negative beliefs about themselves.
-They don’t believe the root cause of any fault they experience as they pursue their goals is because they have some fatal flaw that prevents success.
+They don’t believe the root cause of any fault they experience as they pursue their goals is because they have some fatal flaw that prevents them from achieving success.
 They’re comfortable failing, adjusting their approach, and trying again.
 In short, deficiency doesn’t make one a failure; it’s merely an event.
 Both the optimist and the pessimist are identities.
-The optimist refuses the idea that any failure is the result of some fatal flaw that defines them.
+The optimist refuses the idea that any failure is the result of some fatal flaw that defines them, understanding that such setbacks are just part of the journey to attain goals.

 Those with harbor pessimistic beliefs believe that any failure says something about them personally, that they aren’t good enough, that they lack something, that the failure in some way defines them.
 One of the most empowering beliefs you might choose for yourself is that your failure does not define you and that you have no flaw that will prevent you from goal attainment.